TERMS AND CONDITIONS

 - Tasmania www.thelaw.tas.gov.au

-While every care has been taken by ACIC and police agencies to conduct a search of PHI that relates to the Applicant, the accuracy and quality of an NPHC issued by ACIC depends on accurate identification of the Applicant (including aliases), the comprehensiveness of police records and is based on the information provided via the Crime Check National Criminal History Check online application form.
-If the Applicant does not complete the information requirements on the Crime Check National Criminal History Check online application form, the success and validity of the NPHC will be compromised.
-It is in your interest to provide full and complete details on the Crime Check National Criminal History Check online application form.
-If for any reason you do not agree with the results of your NPHC, please notify Crime Check Australia PTY t/as Crime Check so that the NPCS dispute process can be initiated.
+While every care has been taken by ACIC and police agencies to conduct a search of CH that relates to the Applicant, the accuracy and quality of an NCCHC issued by ACIC depends on accurate identification of the Applicant (including aliases), the comprehensiveness of police records and is based on the information provided via Crime Check 's Nationally Coordinated Criminal History Check online application form.
+If the Applicant does not complete the information requirements on the Crime Check Nationally Coordinated Criminal History Check online application form, the success and validity of the NCCHC will be compromised.
+It is in your interest to provide full and complete details on the Crime Check Nationally Coordinated Criminal History Check online application form.
+If for any reason you do not agree with the results of your NCCHC, please notify Crime Check Australia PTY t/as Crime Check so that the NPCS dispute process can be initiated.

 PROVISION OF INCOMPLETE, FALSE OR MISLEADING INFORMATION

 An Accredited Organisation and an Applicant must take reasonable steps to ensure that the personal information collected or disclosed is accurate, complete and up to date.
-You are asked to certify that the personal information you have provided on the Crime Check National Criminal History Check online application form is correct.
-It is a serious offence to provide false or misleading information on the Crime Check National Criminal History Check online application form.
+You are asked to certify that the personal information you have provided on the Crime Check Nationally Coordinated Criminal History Check online application form is correct.
+It is a serious offence to provide false or misleading information on the Crime Check Nationally Coordinated Criminal History Check online application form.